wincentek/softhouse/text2xml2text/README.md

 A simple CLI tool that converts between a structured text format and XML, and vice versa.

 ## 🖥️ Techstack
-The entire tool is implemented in Python, leveraging its standard library and built-in modules for simplicity and efficiency.
+The entire tool is implemented in Python3, leveraging its standard library and built-in modules for simplicity and efficiency.

 ## 🛠️ Usage